 After two years at the top of the pile, though, it was inevitable that a rival would take the Type R’s throne.
 This time, it was Volkswagen - with the new VW Golf GTI Clubsport S model, the Nordschliefe FWD production car lap record now stands at 7:49.21.

 The front-wheel drive lap record may have become more of a thing in recent years but the real kings of the ‘Ring are the cars challenging for the overall production car mark.

-It never takes too long after the covers are drawn back on a new hypercar or extreme track weapon for the question of its Nurburgring time to be raised.
-How quickly can the newcomer complete a lap of the tortuous circuit and where does that place it in the list of the fastest production laps of all time?
+It never takes too long after the covers are drawn back on a new hypercar or extreme track weapon for the question of its Nurburgring lap time to be raised.
+How quickly can the newcomer can complete a lap of the tortuous circuit and where does that place it in the list of the fastest production laps of all time?

 Below are the fastest Nurburgring Nordschleife laps as they stand now…

 10. Chevrolet Corvette C6 Z06 – 7:22.68

 The Corvette C6 Z06 is one rung down the Corvette C6 performance ladder from the ZR1, with ‘only’ 505bhp from its all-American V8 powerplant - but it was only 3 seconds slower around the lap when the cars were tested together in June 2011.

 9. Chevrolet Corvette C6 ZR1 – 7:19.63